San Vittore del Lazio

 Walking the old town streets.

-The only remaining gateway from the old walled city.
+The only remaining gateway from the old walled city (the red arrow from the map above).

-In front of the water fountain in Town Hall Square.
+In front of the municipal water fountain in Town Hall Square.

 Looking back on San Vittore.